Wee Pals Montessori Pre-School and Special Services Inc.

 Times (whole day school): 7:30 – 2:00 (latest pick-up

-Number of staff: 5 teachers who are either fully qualified or who have many years experience in the teaching field.
+Number of staff: 4 teachers who have many years experience in the teaching field.

-7:30 - 9:00 Montessori work in all curriculum areas – individual lessons and presentations given
+7:30 - 8:45 - Montessori work in all curriculum areas – individual lessons and presentations given, socializing and group play

 11:30 - 12:15/12:30 (weather permitting) – playground time/collection of children

-12:30 - 1:00 quiet rest time (please note that we will require a nap mat/yoga mat and small sheet for nap time for your
+12:30 - 1:00 - quiet rest time (please note that we will require a nap mat/yoga mat and small sheet for nap time for your child – this

 Activities throughout the year:

-Term 2: This is our sports day term – Sports day is held at the Cable and Wireless field and is always a fun-filled day!
+Term 2: This is our sports day term – Sports day is held nearby at a privately owned land lot and is always a fun-filled day!

-Family Fun Day – held at Brighton Farmer’s Market – lots of fun, rides and games for the kiddies!
+Family Fun Day – held at the popular Vaucluse Raceway, this is a fundraiser that is held every 2 years.
+There are lots of fun, rides and games for the kiddies!

 We also offer camps during Christmas, Easter and Summer holidays.